pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/vs/terraform/_index.md

 | [Transformations](#transformations) | Yes | No |
 | [Import Code from other IaC Tools](#converting) | Yes | No |

 Getting started with Pulumi is easy.
 If you have experience with Terraform and already have HCL, you can convert it to Pulumi.
 Follow our [Converting Terraform HCL to Pulumi]({{< relref "/docs/guides/adopting/from_terraform#converting-terraform-hcl-to-pulumi" >}}) guide.
 If you would like a reference on Terraform terminology or command equivalents in Pulumi, see [Terminology and Command Equivalence]({{< relref "/docs/intro/vs/terraform/terminology" >}}) table.
+If you would like to see how other Pulumi customers have migrated from Terraform to Pulumi, see the [Atlassian case study]({{< relref "/case-studies/atlassian" >}}) and the [Green Park Sports case study]({{< relref "/case-studies/greenpark-sports" >}}).
 If you would like to deploy a simple program, follow our Get Started guide:

 {{< get-started >}}